Infosys/InfosysAgentProPlanner/README.md

-# InfosysAgentProPlanner
+# InfosysAgentPro
-Infosys AgentPro Planner is an agentic AI framework component designed for creating detailed plan using LLM brain for the given goal.
-The plan will be further taken by other components for reasoning and execution as part of autonomous system
+Infosys AgentProp is pro-code agentic AI framework component designed for creating detailed plan using LLM brain for the given goal, and executing them in reliable manner with optional "Human-in-the-loop" feedback mechanism.
+This is designed for Enterprise Use cases where reliability of agents is of atmost importance.
+This serves as base reference framework to be customized for various agentic architectures.